 Can you imagine a community of churches coming together, becoming churches of YES?
 How about social service agencies, educators, law enforcement, the courts, legislators, emergency services, utility companies, financial institutions, all taking the risk to become organizations of YES?

-How can Topeka and Shawnee County Kansas become a city and a county of YES?
+How can Topeka and Kansas become a city and a state of YES?

 “YOU EXEMPLIFY SOLUTIONS”